* Nasdaq outperforms broader market as Apple gains

 By Angela Moon

-NEW YORK, May 8 U.S. stocks rose on Wednesday,
+NEW YORK, May 8 U.S. stocks edged up on

-bolstered by the financial and technology sectors, and were set
+Wednesday, boosted by financial and technology sectors, and were

-to scale fresh highs as a rally kept going for a fifth
+set to scale fresh highs as a rally continued for a fifth

 Technology stocks also outperformed the broader market,

-lifting the Nasdaq index.
-Apple shares rose more than 1
+boosting the Nasdaq index.
+Apple shares rose more than

 Wall Street had started off lower as investors locked in